 The best way to build comfort and confidence is to lead with the potential value of your solution.
 When you talk about value before presenting the actual cost to the customer, the customer hears the upside first so you can more easily defend the price to value, if necessary.

 That’s why presenting a business case with every proposal is so important.
-It clarifies the value that will be delivered along with the cost, and gives your rep the tools to focus on total ROI instead of cost.
+It clarifies solution value as well as cost and allows your reps to focus on total ROI.
 If you can put these capabilities in your reps’ hands, it will make it much easier for them to talk about money.

 Conclusion

-Not every rep you hire will be a Challenger, but incorporating value selling tools and resources into your sales process, will give every rep the opportunity to adopt the attributes that define the Challenger.
+Not every rep you hire will be a Challenger, but incorporating value selling tools and resources into your sales process gives every rep the opportunity to strengthen the attributes that define the Challenger.